jlab-hep/qc-demonstration/docs/database_demonstration_setup_for_scan.md

 ```

 ## (c).
 Create scan config files from mongodb
-To create config files for scanConsole of YARR-SW, Run the command bellow.<br>
+To create config files for scanConsole of YARR-SW, Run either command bellow.<br>
 (We use the downloaded component's peoperty.
-Device's serial number is "20UPGRS0000009", chip's serial number is "20UPGRA0000026")
+Device's serial number is "20UPGRS0000009" or "20UPGRS0000010", chip's serial number is "20UPGRA0000026" or "20UPGRA0000027")
 ```bash
 $ ./localdb/bin/localdbtool-retrieve pull --chip 20UPGRS0000009
 #DB WARNING# Not found test data of the component: 20UPGRS0000009